-Durable Objects · Cloudflare Workers docs
+Durable Objects

 Restricting objects to a jurisdiction

 Durable Objects can be created so that they only run and store data within a specific jurisdiction to comply with local regulations.
-You must specify the jurisdiction when generating the Durable Object's id.
+You must specify the jurisdiction when generating the Durable Object’s ID.

-let id = OBJECT_NAMESPACE.newUniqueId({jurisdiction: "eu"})
+let id = OBJECT_NAMESPACE.newUniqueId({ jurisdiction: 'eu' });

-newUniqueId() and are not currently compatible with ids created by
+newUniqueId() and are not currently compatible with IDs created by

 idFromName(name).

-Note that objects that are constrained to a jurisdiction may still be accessed by your Workers from anywhere in the world.
+Your Workers may still access Objects constrained to a jurisdiction from anywhere in the world.
 The jurisdiction constraint only controls where the Durable Object itself runs and persists data.
 Consider using Regional Services to control the regions from which Cloudflare responds to requests.

 The only jurisdiction currently supported is